Thursday, June 11, 2009

 Bose-Einstein Condensate

-Bose–Einstein condensate (BEC) is a state of matter of a dilute gas of weakly interacting bosons confined in an external potential and cooled to temperatures very near to absolute zero (0 K−273.15 °C, or −459.67 °F).
+A Bose–Einstein condensate (BEC) is a state of matter of a dilute gas of weakly interacting bosons confined in an external potential and cooled to temperatures very near to absolute zero (0 K, −273.15 °C, or −459.67 °F).
 Under such conditions, a large fraction of the bosons collapse into the lowest quantum state of the external potential, and all wave functions overlap each other, at which point quantum effects become apparent on a macroscopic scale.

 This state of matter was first predicted by Satyendra Nath Bose and Albert Einstein in 1924–25.
 Bose first sent a paper to Einstein on thequantum statistics of light quanta (now called photons).
 Einstein was impressed, translated the paper himself from English to German and submitted it for Bose to the Zeitschrift für Physik which published it.
 Einstein then extended Bose's ideas to material particles (or matter) in two other papers.[1]